Numerical Simulations of the Molecular Behavior and Entropy of Non-Ideal Argon: Modeling and Simulation of a non-ideal fluid

-The model will take the dimensionless reduced temperature $T_R$ and reduced specific volume $V_R$ as inputs.
-The temperature is easily calculated as $T={T_R}{\cdot}{T_c}$, and the volume (for one mole) is calculated as ${V_{sphere}}={V_R}{\cdot}{V_c}{\cdot}{MM}$.
-From the known volume of the sphere, the radius and surface area are easily calculated as
+where \emph{T} (K) is the absolute temperature, and \emph{v} (m$^3$/kg) is the specific volume.
+The absolute temperature \emph{T} (K) is easily calculated as $T={T_R}{\cdot}{T_C}$, and the volume (for one mole) is calculated as ${V_{sphere}}={V_R}{\cdot}{V_C}{\cdot}{MM}$.
+From the known volume of the sphere, the radius and surface area are easily calculated as,

 The model has the option of simulating the particle at a constant speed for a given temperature, if so the speed is constantly the $v_{RMS}$ speed for the given temperature defined in equation \ref{eq:eqKT_11}.
-The model also gives the option of simulating a profile of faster and slower speeds; the speed profile will maintain the same \emph{RMS} average speed defined in equation \ref{eq:eqKT_11}, and the average speed ${v_{avg}}$ (m/s) will be determined as
+The model also gives the option of simulating a profile of faster and slower speeds; the speed profile will maintain the same \emph{RMS} average speed defined in equation \ref{eq:eqKT_11}, and the average speed ${v_{avg}}$ (m/s) will be determined as,

 If the model calls for $N_Y$ velocity increments to be simulated, a subroutine in the Fortran code will generate a ${N_Y}{\cdot}{1}$ vector-array, ranging from 0.2 to 1.8, averaging 1.0, with a standard deviation of 0.71.
 This vector-array will be multiplied by the average molecule velocity at the boundary ${v_{avg}}$; the \emph{RMS} of the velocity vector-array will be equal to ${v_{RMS}}$ determined with \ref{eq:eqKT_11}.
 Within this simulation, a value of $N_Y$ of 100 is used.